Saturday-Sunday, Nov. 5-6, 2022

 Are you passionate about sustainability and the future of food resources?
 Join us to help create positive change in the world.
 Our 24-hour hackathon takes place in the Holmes Student Center and will challenge you to solve some of the world’s most pressing issues.

 Get your team of 4-6 people together and register today.
 Your team members should have a variety of skills and interests.
 NIU experts will be there to provide guidance, and the event will conclude with a prize ceremony.

-Cost: $TBD (includes meals, snacks and a Huskie Hack T-shirt)
+Cost: Free for all college students (includes meals, snacks and a Huskie Hack t-shirt)

 Who Can Participate?